 1 cup Raw Goat’s Milk or The Honest Kitchen Instant Goat’s Milk

 1/4 cup tuna, baby shrimp, diced chicken, or your cat’s favorite treats

 Silicone ice cube tray

-Fill each compartment of the ice cube tray about halfway full with raw goat’s milk (If you’re using Instant Goat’s Milk, prepare it according to the directions first.)
-Then, toss a couple pieces of tuna, cooked diced chicken, baby shrimp, or your cat’s favorite treats in with the goat’s milk.
+Fill each compartment of the ice cube tray about halfway full with raw goat’s milk (If you’re using Instant Goat’s Milk, prepare it according to the directions first).
+Then, toss a couple of pieces of tuna, cooked diced chicken, baby shrimp, or your cat’s favorite treats in with the goat’s milk.
 Put the ice cube tray in the freezer until your “catsicles” are frozen.
-On a hot day, pop one out and serve it to your kitty for a tasty, refreshing treat!
+Pop one out and serve it to your kitty for a tasty, refreshing treat!

 Remember, these are all treats – meant to be fed in moderation, not to replace your cat’s regular, species-appropriate high-quality diet.
 If you enjoy making your own treats at home, pick up a Cat Treat Recipe book for even more ideas.

 If you liked this article, pin it to share these cat treat recipes with other cat parents!The Catington Post is reader-supported.
 That means, if you make a purchase through links on our site, we may earn an affiliate commission.
 All images and names which are not the property of The Catington Post are the property of their respective owners.